uigywnkiub/explend-app/README.md

 # Explend App

-**Explend App** is an application for tracking personal income and expenses.
+**Explend** is an application for tracking personal income and expenses.
 It provides a comprehensive view of your financial activities, allowing you to manage your finances effectively.

 ## Features